WLCG-AuthZ-WG/common-jwt-profile/profile.md

 To help minimize token validation failures due to key rotation, any new key ought to be published in advance for at least the key cache expiration period, before it starts getting used for signing tokens.
-A security incident may force keys to be rotated sooner.
+A security incident may force a new key to be used sooner.
    </td>
   </tr>
   <tr>